Jayd-1234/GSoC_vectorized_proof_of_concepts/pairs/README.md

-# Pairs folder
+# Pairs
-This folder will contain various codes developed along the way towards implementing a vectorized pairs() implementation
+This folder will contain various notebooks developed along the way towards implementing a vectorized pairs() implementation.

+Currently it has:
+ -